AlmondTeaa/Portfolio-Website/README.md

-# Boss Tea — Portfolio
+Notes:
+- Currently incompatible with mobile
+- Projects hasn't been finished yet
 ## About Me
 Hi!
-I’m Boss Tea, a junior developer with experience in backend systems, SSL/TLS, authentication APIs, and state machines.
-I enjoy building secure, high-performance applications and exploring AI projects.
+I’m Boss Tea, a junior developer with experience in backend systems, SSL/TLS, authentication APIs, and state machines. .

 ---